How to Protect Your Family From Your Own Guilty Conscience

 Unfortunately, self-criticism spills over into every relationship and manifests itself as criticism of spouse, children, and extended family members.
 Rather than giving and receiving unconditional love, feelings of contempt, hatred, and contention permeate the home.
 Fault-finding, blame, threats, and even abuse are experienced by all.

 In an effort to build oneself up, many people use "put-downs" or sarcastic remarks, specifically calculated to make someone else suffer in an effort to show power and control over that person.
-A temporary high is experienced, however, the overall effect is damage to the relationship and feelings of fear due to being hurt repeatedly.
+A temporary high, the overall effect is damage to the relationship and feelings of fear due to being hurt repeatedly.
 A victim mentally may also be the result.

 This vicious cycle of unproductive guilt may even lead to mental health issues such as depression, rage, and anxiety.
-Physical symptoms associated with these types of issues are many and varied, and may result in chronic headaches, panic attacks, and stomach ulcers.
-Some even turn to drugs, alcohol, and other addictions, in an effort to drown the pain, only to find out that it increases when the drug wears off.
+Physical symptoms associated with these types of issues are many and varied, including chronic headaches, panic attacks, and stomach ulcers.
+Some even turn to drugs, alcohol, and other addictions, in an effort to drown the pain, only to find that it increases when the drug wears off.
 Families are destroyed as financial reserves are drained and people abused.

 Conscientious individuals who recognize that they are having these types of problems seek for answers in spiritual enlightenment, self-improvement programs, and even addiction recovery programs.
 These have at their root a recognition that as an individual, one is powerless to change who they are.
 Rather, it is necessary to accept themselves as flawed, and find a source of unconditional love.
 This source is often seen as a "higher power" or "God."